Walter Tremenheere: Military career

-In 1794, still a lieutenant, he commanded a detachment of marines that fought at the Battle of Martinique and the Invasion of Guadeloupe; in the latter battle his unit was key in capturing the strongpoint of Fort Fleur d'Epee.
+In 1794, still a lieutenant, he commanded a detachment of marines that fought at the Battle of Martinique and the Invasion of Guadeloupe; in the latter battle his unit was key in capturing the strongpoint of Fort Fleur d'Épée.
 He was then promoted to captain in 1796 and from around 1799 served on board the ship of the line HMS Sans Pareil.
 He was made lieutenant-governor of Curacoa Island, that island having recently been captured by the forces of Vice-Admiral Lord Hugh Seymour of which Tremenheere was a part of, on 17 October 1800.
 Tremenheere served as co-governor of the island with the previous Dutch occupant of that position.
 As neither man was senior to the other there was often great confusion in the giving of orders and in the control of the island.
 To further difficulties, Seymour quarrelled with the army's Major-General Sir Thomas Trigge over who Tremenheere owed subordination to, he being an anomalous Royal Marine.
 Trigge attempted to replace him as lieutenant-governor with Lieutenant-Colonel William Carlyon Hughes, but Tremenheere refused to give up his position to him.
 Under orders from Seymour he focused his time on the island on attempting to install a sense of Britishness on the foreign population, it being expected that the islands would stay under their control.
 In 1801 Seymour died, giving the upper hand to Trigge who finally succeeded in installing Hughes and removing Tremenheere in 1802.

 Tremenheere returned home to England to get married when the Peace of Amiens began in the same year.
 When the Peace ended in 1803 he was assigned to serve on the ship of the line HMS Caesar in the Channel Fleet.
 Tremenheere was still serving in Caesar in 1805, and as such fought at the Battle of Cape Ortegal in November.
 This was his last official service at sea, and later in the year he joined the permanent Royal Marines staff of the Woolwich Division.
 He received brevet rank as a major in 1808.
 He was confirmed as a major in 1812, promoted to lieutenant-colonel in 1814, and colonel in 1830.
 On 28 December of that year he was made an aide de camp to King William IV, the first Royal Marine to hold that position.
 He was appointed colonel commandant of the Chatham Division of Royal Marines in 1831, and while serving as such he was created a Knight of the Royal Guelphic Order on 18 June 1832.
 In 1835 he was offered the post of Governor of Bermuda, which he declined.
 He left his Chatham command in 1837 and retired from active military service in the following year.
 He was promoted to major-general in 1841, lieutenant-general in 1851, and general on 28 November 1854.